soon-teh/soon-teh.github.io/_posts/2023-06-07-intro-to-rustworkx.md

 op = PauliList(["XX", "YY", "IZ", "ZZ", "ZX"])
 ```

-Coloring a planar graph is still a NP-hard problem, but a heuristic algorithm can be employed to obtain a good coloring.
+Coloring a graph is still an NP-hard problem, but a heuristic algorithm can be employed to obtain good coloring.
 The greedy algorithm is one such algorithm that is simple and fast.
 The algorithm starts with an empty coloring and iteratively colors the nodes with the lowest possible color.
 The algorithm is guaranteed to produce a coloring that is at most one more than the optimal coloring.
 The algorithm is implemented in rustworkx and can be accessed via `graph_greedy_color`.

 ```python
 cmap = matplotlib.cm.get_cmap('tab10')